-The Anchor board has four board members, who are in regular contact with each other as they deal with matters relating to Anchor's business.
+The Hastings board has four board members, who are in regular contact with each other as they deal with matters relating to Hastings' business.
 The board uses a personal evaluation process to review the performance of directors, and at appropriate times the Chairman takes the opportunity to discuss Board performance with individual directors and to give them his own personal assessment.
 The Chairman also welcomes advice from Directors relating to his own personal performance.
 The Remuneration Committee determines whether any external advice or training is required.
-The Board believes that this approach is appropriate for a company of the size of Anchor which has a small market capitalisation.
+The Board believes that this approach is appropriate for a company of the size of Hastings.

-- a) have and disclose a process for periodically evaluating the performance of its senior executives; and - b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- 1.7 A listed entity should: - a) have and disclose a process for periodically evaluating the performance of its senior executives; and - b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

 The performance of all senior executives and appointees is reviewed at least once a year.
-The performance of all senior executives is currently reviewed by the Non-Executive Chairman, in conjunction with the board's Remuneration and Nominations Committee.
-They are assessed against personal and Company Key Performance Indicators established from time to time as appropriate for Anchor.
+The Company currently operates with an Executive Chairman and does not have a Chief Executive Officer.
+The performance of the Chief Operating Officer (COO) is reviewed by the Remuneration and Nominations Committee and the COO in turn reviews the performance of other executives.
+Senior executives are assessed against personal and Company Key Performance Indicators established from time to time as appropriate for Hastings.

-The Anchor Corporate Governance Charter is available on the Anchor web site, and includes sections that provide a board charter.
-The Anchor board reviews its charter when it considers changes are required.
+The Hastings Corporate Governance Charter is available on the Hastings web site, and includes sections that provide a board charter.
+The Hastings board reviews its charter when it considers changes are required.